 “To maximise the educational potential of space in typical schools, the burdens on school teachers must be minimised.
 Our prime aim, therefore, is to provide a comprehensive range of space-related learning resources and support service on-line which, when used by school teachers, will significantly enhance their teaching STEM subjects – science, technology, engineering and mathematics – by motivating students to study them..”

 The Spacelink Learning Service is the brand name chosen for the array of learning materials and support services that will be made available to schools.
-Based on considerable educational and technical research, undertaken by itself and partners since the mid-1990s, the Foundation is very confident that its one-stop, on-line service will be cost effective, affordable by most schools, and easy to use by both teachers and students alike.
+Based on considerable educational and technical research, undertaken by itself and partners since the mid-1990s, the Foundation is very confident that its one-stop, on-line service will be cost effective (much of which is FREE), affordable by most schools, and easy to use by both teachers and students alike.

 The materials, available on line, will be ready for teachers to use in the classroom and will not require teachers to spend precious time on preparing and researching materials, thus helping them to be more effective in the teaching situation.